brigsz/TacoConf/README.md

 # TacoConf
-This is the 2015 Taco Conf Salt Lake City
+This is the Salt Lake City Taco Conf website